-It's a heavyweight battle: quartz vs. granite.
+It’s a heavyweight battle: quartz vs granite for kitchen countertops.
 But which one is better for your home?
 Both ensure stylish, durable, and beautiful countertops that will last for decades.

 However, these materials have many differences, any of which can influence your buying decision.

 In this article, we aim to clear up common misconceptions about granite and quartz as countertop materials while covering the pros and cons of each one.
 That way, we hope you’ll feel ready to make an informed purchase when upgrading your counters.

 Let’s cut to the chase.
 The best countertop material depends on your needs, preferences, and budget.
 Each option has a distinct set of advantages and drawbacks, meaning you won’t find cookie-cutter solutions.

 - Granite countertops consist of a natural stone that holds up against scratches and heat.
 Since the material comes directly from quarries, installing a granite countertop reduces your carbon footprint.
 However, granite tends to have a somewhat porous surface, which makes it vulnerable to stains.